On the asymptotics of dimers on tori: Introduction

+See Figure~\ref{f:logfscs} for plots of these functions $\logfscone$, $\logfsctwo$, and $\logfscodd$.
+In \cite[Thm.~5.1]{MR2215138} it is shown that for bipartite graphs on tori, case~\ref{t:z.c} does not occur.
+However, for graphs on tori that are locally bipartite but not globally bipartite, such as an odd$\times$even grid on a torus, we see in Section~\ref{ss:square} that this case does occur.

-We emphasize again that the functional form of the finite-size correction is universal within each class: the finite-size correction $\cf$ to the characteristic polynomial (Thm.~\ref{t:double.product}) is an explicit function depending only on the three parameters $\ze,\xi,\tau$.
-Thus in Thm.~\ref{t:z}\ref{t:z.a} the graph structure enters into the correction only through~$\tau$ (that is, only through the Hessian associated with the real node).
-In the bipartite setting (Thm.~\ref{t:z}\ref{t:z.b}, \ref{t:z.b.1},~and~\ref{t:z.c}), the finite-size correction depends on the graph structure only through $\tau$ and $(\phaseh_E,\phasev_E)$.
+We emphasize again that the functional form of the finite-size correction is universal within each class: the finite-size correction $\cf$ to the characteristic polynomial (Theorem~\ref{t:double.product}) is an explicit function depending only on the three parameters $\ze,\xi,\tau$.
+Thus in Theorem~\ref{t:z}\ref{t:z.a} the graph structure enters into the correction only through~$\tau$ (that is, only through the Hessian associated with the real node).
+In the bipartite setting (Theorem~\ref{t:z}\ref{t:z.b}, \ref{t:z.b.1},~and~\ref{t:z.c}), the finite-size correction depends on the graph structure only through $\tau$ and $(\phaseh_E,\phasev_E)$.

 As we explain in~\S\ref{ss:modular}, the parameter $\tau$ has a simple interpretation as the half-period ratio of the torus with respect to its ``natural'' or ``conformal'' embedding.
 Consequently the finite-size corrections are invariant under modular transformations.
-For example, for the unweighted hexagonal lattice, the $m\times n$ torus (Fig.~\ref{f:hex.four.by.three}) has $\tau = i\rho$ where $\rho=\slf{n}{(m\sqrt{3})}$ is the effective or geometric aspect ratio.
+For example, for the unweighted honeycomb graph, the $m\times n$ torus (Figure~\ref{f:hex.four.by.three}) has $\tau = i\rho$ where $\rho=\slf{n}{(m\sqrt{3})}$ is the effective or geometric aspect ratio.

 The domain phase parameter $(\phaseh_E,\phasev_E)$ is of a quite different nature: it generalizes the signs $(-1)^m,(-1)^n$ appearing in \eqref{e:ferdinand.weighted}, and depends sensitively on the entries of $E$.
-For example, for dimers on the honeycomb lattice, the finite-size correction for $m\times n$ quotients (Fig.~\ref{f:hex.four.by.three}) was computed by Boutillier and de~Tili\`ere in the case $n\equiv0\bmod3$ \cite{MR2561433}.
-Fig.~\ref{f:hex.logfsc} shows this correction for the unweighted honeycomb lattice as a function of the logarithmic effective aspect ratio $\log\rho$, together with three other curves --- one showing the different correction which applies for $n\not\equiv0\bmod3$, and the remaining two showing corrections which can be found on toric quotients which are nearly but not quite rectilinear.
+For example, for dimers on the honeycomb lattice, the finite-size correction for $m\times n$ quotients (Figure~\ref{f:hex.four.by.three}) was computed by Boutillier and de~Tili\`ere in the case $n\equiv0\bmod3$ \cite{MR2561433}.
+Figure~\ref{f:hex.logfsc} shows this correction for the unweighted honeycomb lattice as a function of the logarithmic effective aspect ratio $\log\rho$, together with three other curves --- one showing the different correction which applies for $n\not\equiv0\bmod3$, and the remaining two showing corrections which can be found on toric quotients which are nearly but not quite rectilinear.
 Some discussion of this is given in \S\ref{ss:hex}.

 \old{

 }